Reviewed By:

 Seek professional care if you experience any of the following symptoms

-Constantly in fear of the next panic attack
+Generally, Constantly in fear of the next panic attack can be related to:

-Atrial fibrillation is a heart condition that causes an irregular and often abnormally fast heart rate, that can lead to blood clots in the heart.
-Atrial fibrillation increases the risk of stroke, heart failure and other heart-related complications.
-Atrial fibrillation can be caused by many conditions, most commonly heart valve diseases and heart failure.
+Atrial fibrillation is a heart condition causing an irregular and often abnormally fast heart rate, which can result in blood clots in the heart.
+It increases the risk of stroke, heart failure, and other heart-related complications.
+Common causes include heart valve diseases and heart failure.

 Reviewed By: